Personal vs. Staff Blogging: Choosing the Best Path

 Pros

-The biggest pro of having your own blog can be summed up in three words: Complete Creative Control.
-You can decide what, when, and how often you want to post.
-If you want to post political commentary on Monday, a funny cat video with a witty caption on Tuesday, and flash fiction on Wednesday, no one can stop you, because it’s your blog.
+The biggest advantage of having your own blog can be summed up in three words: Complete Creative Control.
+You decide what, when, and how often you post.
+Whether it’s political commentary on Monday, a funny cat video on Tuesday, or flash fiction on Wednesday, no one can stop you because it’s your blog.

 For further reading on how to design your blog, check out:

-Also, your blog can be used to promote your products and services in any way you want.
-You can write an entire blog series around your products, or limit your promotions to sidebars and widgets.
-Although it’s possible for you to do some self-promotion even while blogging for others, you’ll usually be limited to your bio section in these cases, for various publication-based reasons.
+Your blog can also be used to promote your products and services in any way you want.
+You can write an entire blog series around your products or limit your promotions to sidebars and widgets.
+While some self-promotion is possible even when blogging for others, it’s usually confined to your bio section.

 Lastly, your blog can be monetized.
-That means that, as long as you have a regular and significant amount of traffic to your site, you can earn a decent income without doing much beyond posting daily, engaging your followers/customers, keeping tabs on the numbers, and marketing your blog like crazy.
+As long as you have regular and significant traffic, you can earn a decent income by posting regularly, engaging with your audience, tracking your metrics, and marketing your blog effectively.

 Cons

 Wait, did we just say “marketing”?
-Oh yes, we did.
+Yes, we did.

-If you’re blogging purely for fun, and wish for it to stay that way, marketing isn’t really something you need to worry about.
-But if you set up your blog for business purposes, or you expect to make good money from it, you’ll have to work hard to let the right people know about you.
+If you’re blogging purely for fun, marketing isn’t something you need to worry about.
+But if you set up your blog for business purposes or expect to make money from it, you’ll have to work hard to reach the right audience.

-And even if you manage to gain a significant following, you can’t take this as a cue to be complacent and disappear from the virtual world for months, unless you want your followers to drop or forget about you altogether.
+Even if you gain a significant following, you can’t afford to become complacent and disappear from the virtual world for months.
+If you do, your followers may drop off or forget about you altogether.

-You also have to be more careful about how you project yourself to others.
-As a relatively famous blogger, you’re no longer just a nameless person on the Internet; you’re now a brand, and people will expect you to act as such (Hint: Good brands take care not to post overly offensive content on the Internet).
+You’ll also need to be mindful of how you present yourself.
+As a relatively famous blogger, you’re no longer just a nameless person on the Internet; you’re now a brand, and people will expect you to act like one.
+(Hint: Good brands take care not to post overly offensive content online).

 Staff Blogging